Answers to Some Frequently Asked Questions

 6. Can I get a PAP smear here?

-A: Yes, every first and fourth Tuesday of the month is our Womens Wellness Clinic.
+A: Yes, PAPs are done one Tuesday a month.
 Appointments must be made in advance.
 Call the Health Department to set up an appointment.

 7. What happens if my HIV test is positive?